ctkjose/moi3d/doc_pluginsdk.md

 `moiApp.showNotification(strType, strMessage, boolIsModal)`

 Notifications are displayed on the side panel of MoI.
-The float on top of the side panel content.
+Notifications float on top of the side panel content.
 Some notifications will fade out by themselves depending on the `type` and others will stay on the side until the user closes the dialog.
 Notifications are not modal.
 If you set isModal to true then a traditional alert will be created.

 | Type | Description |
 | --- | --- |